-The Group 2015 2014 Basic earnings per share (Loss)/Profit attributable to owners of the Company (RM'000) (2,546) 5,200 Number of shares in issue as of 1 January 216,966,231 160,680,200 Effects through: - treasury shares acquired (666) (150,745) - share options exercised 1,897,830 1,592,081 - bonus issue - 53,937,631 Weighted average number of ordinary shares for basic earnings per share computation 218,863,395 216,059,167 Effects of dilution - employees' share options 1,823,195 3,897,739 Weighted average number of ordinary shares for diluted earnings per share computation 220,686,590 219,956,906 Basic (loss)/earnings per ordinary share attributable to owners of the Company (sen) (1.2) 2.4 Diluted (loss)/earnings per ordinary share attributable to owners of the Company (sen) (1.2) 2.4
+The Group 2016 2015 Weighted average number of ordinary shares for basic earnings per share computation 221,412,416 218,863,395 Effects of dilution - employees' share options 261,569 1,823,195 Weighted average number of ordinary shares for diluted earnings per share computation 221,673,985 220,686,590 Basic earnings/(loss) per ordinary share attributable to owners of the Company (sen) 4.0 (1.2) Diluted earnings/(loss) per ordinary share attributable to owners of the Company (sen) 4.0 (1.2)

-The diluted earnings per share at the end of the reporting period was excluding the outstanding warrants as the average market value of the ordinary shares of the Company is lower than the exercise price for the outstanding warrants and any exercise of warrants would be anti dilutive.
+The diluted earnings per share at the end of the reporting period excluded the outstanding warrants as the average market value of the ordinary shares of the Company is lower than the exercise price for the outstanding warrants and any exercise of warrants would be anti dilutive.

-31. ACQUISITION OF SUBSIDIARIES AND NON-CONTROLLING INTERESTS
+30. ACQUISITION OF SUBSIDIARIES AND NON-CONTROLLING INTERESTS

-(a) On 22 May 2015, KESG, a wholly-owned subsidiary of Kelington Group Berhad ("KGB"), acquired 80% equity interests in PT Mitracon, a company incorporated in Indonesia.
+- (a) In the previous financial year: - (i) KESG, a wholly-owned subsidiary of KGB, acquired 80% equity interests in PT Mitracon, a company incorporated in Indonesia.
 The acquisition of this subsidiary is to enable the Group to expand its business to the region of Indonesia.